 There is a lot of talk about return to markets... but every single major investment in this country in the electricity sector going forward is being determined by the state energy costs.
-Sometimes they were reported as distribution charges, sometimes as part of wholesale price charges and sometimes as social cost culprit", claiming that even though levies have been increasing sharply, taxes still make up the bulk of the taxes and levies component.
-In 2012, every household consumer across the reporting countries paid €25/MWh in levies but €39/MWh in taxes.
+Sometimes they were reported as distribution charges, sometimes as part of wholesale price charges and sometimes as social cost charges.

+culprit", claiming that even though levies have been increasing sharply, taxes still make up the bulk of the taxes and levies component.
+In 2012, every household consumer across the reporting countries paid \notin 25/MWh in levies but \notin 39/MWh in taxes.

-"There is quite difference between the UK, which has very low levels of taxation, with say, Denmark, said Teyssen.
-"We are just tax collectors but from our perspective, clearly taxes are too high."
+There is quite difference between the UK, which has very low levels of taxation, with say, Denmark, said Teyssen.
+"We are just tax collectors but from our perspective, clearly taxes are too high.

 He pointed out that the level of energy taxes was made high at a time when energy costs across the globe were quite comparable.
 "Not so long ago, US energy prices were not so different to those in Europe.
 Then European governments decided that this was a good place to put some taxes, just like on cigarettes or alcohol.
-Now the world has changed and energy is no longer a good place to put taxes.
+Now the world has changed and en-ergy is no longer a good place to put taxes.
 Industries and retail customers are suffering because of high energy bills.
-A better energy policy and lower taxation would be advisable but this is bills.
+A better energy policy and lower bills.
 A better energy policy and lower taxation would be advisable but this is totally up to parliaments."
 Affordability and security of supply has certainly become the big issue, as governments have put their focus on low carbon policies.
-Mark Powell, Head of UK Utilities at A. T. Kearney described it as "the fourth wave" of parary policy.
+Mark Powell, Head of UK Utilities at A. T. Kearney described it as "the fourth waye" of described it as "the fourth wave" of energy policy.
+"Affordability and security of sup-ply will have to become centre-stage cause of two fundamental realities.

-energy policy.

-"Affordability and security of supply will have to become centre-stage because of two fundamental realities.
 When the lights go off you will burn anything.
 Also, when energy is not affordable for very poor people that becomes a very serious problem.
-These two issues have been put aside on expediency of the coming third wave of policy [greening of the energy system].
-The question is how, or whether, we re-balance this a little bit."
+These two issues have been put aside on expediency of the coming third wave of policy [greening of the en-ergy system].
+The question is how, or whether, we re-balance this a little bit.